 Their success is built on solid relationships with growers and their high standards for responsible, ethical farming.

-Since they also sell coffee to grocery stores, restaurants, and wholesale businesses (in addition to B2C), they needed an eCommerce platform that could accommodate all kinds of orders.
+Since they also sell coffee to grocery stores, restaurants, and wholesale businesses (in addition to B2C), they needed an eCommerce platform built to accommodate all kinds of orders.

 To unify their B2B and B2C business, they worked to combine multiple product catalogs on the backend.
 This streamlined the process for customers and also resulted in a better, more mobile-friendly user experience.
 With Magento Commerce, Intelligentsia was able to integrate their sites seamlessly with their existing systems.